nikhil-01a/515FinalProject/README.md

 ## A list of the three extensions you’ve chosen to implement, with appropriate detail on them for the CAs to evaluate them.
 The three extensions I chose are:
-1. wc - multiple files
+1. wc - multiple files:
-2. wc - flags
+2. wc - flags to control output:
-3. gron - base --obj
+3. gron - control the base-object name: